 And with the site going live today, I hope you don’t mind that we give our store a bit of a plug.
 Because frankly, we’re proud of it and we think it can make a significant difference in the world.

 Fairlings is a store for mindful consumers.
 Proactive people who act upon their own accord and are not persuaded to make reactive buying decisions because of advertising and social pressures.

 Fairlings is a brand that believes in compassion.
 Compassion for people, animals, and the environment.
 That’s why we’re always working to connect high-performance products that are fair trade, vegan, eco-friendly, and organic with the mindful consumers.
 The store at this stage is only shipping Australia-wide with us looking into expanding to other parts of the world in the future.

 Each product has been religiously tested by multiple people to ensure that you only get the best quality.
-Beyond performance, we are picky in our curation of products and each brand we work with must tick many boxes in terms of values and ethics.
+Beyond performance, we are picky in our curation of products and each brand we work with must tick many boxes concerning values and ethics.

 Only the essentials.